canjs/can-stache-bindings/docs/event.md

 @demo demos/can-component/paginate_next_event.html

-## Changing a viewModel value from event triggering
+## Changing a property when an event occurs

 An event on either the element or viewModel can be set to bind the element's value to a property on the scope like: